unlight/BackendMetadataGenerator/readme.md

 TODO
 ----
-- Parse UDF attributes
+- Convert to lib
-- Handle XmlElementAttribute properly
+- Create single entry point and use as lib
 - Document methods